usmannawaz01/OldSlavicLemma/README.md

 `lemmatization` · `historical-nlp` · `old-church-slavonic` · `old-east-slavic` · `early-slavic` · `universal-dependencies` · `sequence-to-sequence` · `character-level-modeling` · `low-resource-nlp` · `morphology` · `pytorch`

+**Current status:** Pretrained models are available on Hugging Face, while the online demo, inference code, retraining code, and have not been released yet and are planned for September.

 ## Online demo

 An interactive demo is available here: